-If you would like personalized vitamin and supplement recommendations tailored to your specific health status, you can sign up for a nutrition consultation here.
+Sign up for a nutrition consultation if you would like personalized dietary, vitamin and supplement recommendations tailored to your specific health status.

 The above statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 Check with your doctor or nutritionist before starting a new supplement program